 If there appears to be any water damage to your ceiling, you may be required to fix your roof.

 4. Make the required improvements to your property if necessary.

 5. Sign the HAP – Housing Assistance Payment contract with the Housing Authority for Section 8 housing.

 6. You, your tenant and the housing authority must agree to the lease you have created that will be no less than one year.

 7. You will request a rental amount that is within market value for that area.
 Your tenant moves in and pays their portion of the rent (about 30% of their monthly income toward rent).
-Their Section 8 voucher will pay the rest.
+Their Section 8 application form will pay the rest.

 What are some advantages of renting to a Section 8 tenant?

 Some of these advantages are as follows: guaranteed rent each month from the Section 8 office, renting above certain market values, having your property occupied for at least one year.

 The request for Tenancy Approval is submitted to the Section 8 office after the landlord agrees to rent to the tenant.
 An Inspection Form is used to determine if the apartment meets the Section 8 standards the Tenancy Addendum must be attached to the lease.

 Find the housing authority closest to where your property is located.
 Please read this entire page before contacting your housing authority.
 Note: Section8programs.com and Hiram Lewis are in no way affiliated with Sectin 8 housing, your local housing authority, HUD or the government.